videoflow/videoflow/docs/source/index.rst

     You only have to define flow as a computation graph.
 The framework automatically allocates the resources for the computation and the synchronization and communication among the resources.

 Easy to extend
-    It is very easy to create your own components and add them to the pipeline.
+    It is very easy to create your own components and add them to the **flow**.

 Free and open source
-    **videoflow** is free and open source.
+    **Videoflow** is free and open source.
 It uses the MIT License, which means you can mostly do anything with it.

 .. toctree::
     :maxdepth: 2